UnionOfRAD/manual/jp/02_lithium_basics/01_new_in_php_5.3.md

 ?>
 ```

-Many classes (such as models) are statically accessed in Lithium.
+Many classes (such as models) are statically accessed in li3.
 This allows for easy access, a stateless design, and better overall application design in general.

 ## Standard PHP Library (SPL)